Scaling to multiple servers

 The Deephaven application layer

 The software installation procedure for each server is documented in the Deephaven installation guide.
 Once the server is deployed, the network storage should be mounted on all the servers.
-Once this is done, the main configuration of Deephaven must now be managed and the dh_monit configuration modified to only run processes for each server type.
+Once this is done, you must manage the main Deephaven configuration and modify the dh_monit configuration to only run processes for each server type.

 Users and groups

-In the server types section we described four server types: Real-time Data Import Server, Batch Data Import Server, Query Server and Administrative Server.
-Each of these server types is defined by the Deephaven processes they run and the hardware resources required for each.
-You can easily combine server types into a single server to provide multiple sets of functionality, given sufficient hardware resources.
-For instance, it is common to have the administrative server combined with a Data Import Server.
+Each server type is defined by the Deephaven processes it runs and the hardware resources required.
+You can combine server types on a single server given sufficient hardware resources.
+For instance, it is common to combine the administrative server with a Data Import Server.

 Administrative server